Reinierandrew/credit-risk-classification/README.md

 Despite the precision dipping slightly to 84% and an increase in predictions that a loan was high risk when in 'reality' it was healthy this model is superior to the previous standard Logistic Regression model.

-Using the OverSampler module  only <mark>4</mark> loans were predicted to be healthy but in 'reality' were high risk'.As a result the recall rate on high risk loans improved drastically from 91% to 99%.
+Using the OverSampler module  only <mark>4</mark> loans were predicted to be healthy but in 'reality' were high risk.As a result the recall rate on high risk loans improved drastically from 91% to 99%.

 ## Summary conclusions